Pairwise Align Codons

 💡 Quick Summary

-Pairwise Align Codons accepts two coding sequences and determines the optimal global alignment.
-The scoring matrix used to calculate the alignment is described in Schneider et al. (2005).
+Pairwise Align Codons accepts two coding sequences and determines the optimal global alignment using the Schneider et al. (2005) 64×64 codon substitution matrix with affine gap penalties.
 Use Pairwise Align Codons to look for conserved coding sequence regions.
 Only the bases A, C, G, T and U are used in the alignment.

 📋 How to Use